vmg265/PSP-Media-Suite/README.md

 - Add a search bar in media management
 - Add thumbnails and grid view option in media management
 - More adaptable layout
+- Add thumbnail manual upload for existing library of music and videos